 “The way I composed the songs, they are simple and natural and based on guitar and voice.
 Everything is real.
 That was important to me because in our day music has become less organic and more electronic and poppy.
 It is very good for the spirit to listen to music that is not overproduced.”

 Where Time Moves Differently

-In the making of the EP, the singer paused her tour for just one week to come back to Bamako, Mali’s capital to record all the songs in the short period of time.
+In the process of making the EP, the singer paused her tour for just one week to come back to Bamako, Mali’s capital to record all the songs in the short period of time.
 “The inspiration comes very fast when I am in my country”, Fatoumata says.
 “I have access to all the instruments here.
 On tour I just have the voice and the guitar, but I prefer recording at home where I can express myself.
 There is no time.
-Time moves different here. it is more relaxing”.
+Time moves differently here.
+It is more relaxing”.

 That relaxing energy can also be felt in the gentle melodic processions of Kalan.
 The layered vocals of the singer in her mother tongue Bambara are picked up, reflected, and guided by the instrumentation in perfect balance.
 Yakandi is titled after the traditional rhythm of Mali’s Wassoulou region and embodies tradition as well as contemporary influences.
 About being part of Mali Magic Fatoumata says:

 “This project means a lot to me.
 To be involved in the protection of the Timbuktu Manuscripts is a huge honor.
 Conditions for men and women in Mali are very different, and for a woman to be involved in this cultural preservation is very important.
 It is unbelievable to be a part of it and it feels like a dream.
 I’m so proud and so happy.I’m very in touch with my ancestral past.
 Many of the visuals and ideas I use come to me in my dreams, dreams about my ancestors.
 To be given a chance to help protect our ancestral and cultural legacy is so special to me.”